Charalampos (Babis) Papamanthou

 - I am always looking for bright and self-motivated students that wish to do research on computer security and applied cryptography.
 Feel free to contact me if you are interested.

-I am currently serving as the chair of graduate studies at Yale Computer Science.
+I am currently serving as the chair of PhD admissions at Yale Computer Science.

 awards